makandra/consul/README.md

 Development
 -----------

-A Rails 2 test application lives in `spec/app_root`.
+Test applications for various Rails versions lives in `spec`.
 You can run specs from the project root by saying:

-  bundle exec rake spec
+  bundle exec rake all:spec

 If you would like to contribute: